crcn/tandem-old/docs/user-guide.md

 This doc is aimed to take you step-by-step through developing your _first_ application with Tandem.
 Example code and videos are also provided with each phase to help you along the way.

 There are many nuances, patterns, and terminology used in the app, so I wouldn't recomend skipping through any section.
 Cliff-notes (TL;DR's) are available for each section for anyone in a rush.
-I also provide some personal that that you can also skip.
+I also provide some personal notes that aren't really that important and you can skip.

 ### What is Tandem and why should I use it?